Jobs That Use Math: 10 Appealing Options for Number Crunchers

-You’ve always been a numbers person.
-So why not use that to your advantage in your future career?
 Regardless of where your interests lie, there’s an opportunity for you to leverage your love of math to make a living.
-Learn more about seven options:
+Learn more about these ten options:

-Informatics nurse specialists use their specific knowledge to assist in the design, development and modification of computerized healthcare systems.
+Health informatics specialists are healthcare professionals—often nurses—who use their specific knowledge to assist in the design, development and modification of computerized healthcare systems.
 They work with systems data to improve nursing services and act as a bridge between nursing and information science.

-Why math matters: Nursing informatics is a highly technical job involving software design, system testing, health data analysis, IT applications, troubleshooting and designing specific research studies to gather information.
-Nurses already need a baseline of knowledge in statistics and chemistry, but nursing informatics specialists need an even broader array of math abilities in order to draw meaningful conclusions from data collected and provide process improvement recommendations.
+Why math matters: Health informatics nursing is a highly technical job involving software design, system testing, health data analysis, IT applications, troubleshooting and designing specific research studies to gather information.
+Nurses already need a baseline of knowledge in statistics and chemistry, but health informatics specialists need an even broader array of math abilities to draw meaningful conclusions from data collected and provide process improvement recommendations.

 Accountants prepare and examine accounting records, financial statements or financial reports to assess accuracy and conformity to accounting standards.
 These professionals manage tables of accounts, compute taxes and comb through financial data to ensure there are no mistakes.

-Learn more about life as an accountant in our article, “10 Must-Know Pros & Cons of an Accounting Career.”
+Learn more about life as an accountant in our article “What Does an Accountant Do?
+A Look Beyond the Ledger.”

 3. Computer programmer

 Why math matters: Computer programmers use mathematics to solve problems.
 The job involves lots of evaluating and analysis.
-An understanding of arithmetic, algebra, geometry, calculus, statistics and their applications could all come into play on the job.
-Some of those subjects might not apply as much as others, but this career has endless variations based on where you work.
+An understanding of arithmetic, algebra, calculus, statistics and their applications could all come into play on the job.
+Some of those subjects might not apply as much as others, but this career has endless variations based on the projects you’re working on.

 5. Financial analyst

 Financial analysts advise businesses and individuals in making smart investment decisions.
-They assess the performance of stocks, evaluate financial positions and goals, study business trends and make investment recommendations, according to the Bureau of Labor Statistics.
+They assess the performance of stocks, evaluate financial positions and goals, study business trends and make investment recommendations.
 These analysts often work for banks, insurance companies and investment-related businesses and are the number crunchers who evaluate risk and earning potential for a variety of financial instruments.

 Why math matters: Financial analysts are entrusted with other people’s money.
 Whether you advise an individual or a multibillion-dollar company, your analysis of risk, reward and the fluctuations of the market have a huge impact.
 Financial advisors will likely make calculations every day and being able to understand the math is crucial, especially in something like compounding interest, for example.